 Exhibition Park

 is likely Guelph’s oldest and best known park.
-Initially a public market in the late 1800’s, Exhibition Park offers public tennis courts, a wading pool, a playground as well as multiple baseball diamonds.
+Initially a public market in the late 1800’s, Exhibition Park has a wading pool, a playground as well as multiple baseball diamonds.
 Guelph’s own Guelph Royals baseball team plays at the enclosed diamond on the north end of the park at Hastings Stadium.
-As well, there is a ice rink at the north end (Exhibition Arena)
+As well, there is a ice rink at the north end (Exhibition Arena).
+If you’re into tennis (or pickleball!), Exhibition Park has 3 courts available on a first come, first served basis.

 4. Guelph Lake